Playworks Rings First Nasdaq Bell of 2018 to Kick off 7th Annual Nasdaq Fit Week

 Playworks believes that healthy play and healthy community work hand-in-hand to develop healthy lifestyles.
 A randomized control trial found that students at Playworks schools were more physically active at recess than their peers at schools without Playworks.
 This was especially true for female students and for African American and Hispanic students.
 In the same study, teachers at Playworks schools reported that their students felt safer at school and experienced less bullying compared to teacher reports at control schools.

 Kids spend more time playing and less time standing on the sidelines when they know a variety of games, feel included by their peers, and can resolve conflicts on their own.
-By introducing classic recess games as well as new favorites and by training student leaders and adult recess monitors to create a respectful, inclusive culture at recess, Playworks helps all kids have fun and stay active.
+By introducing classic recess games as well as new favorites and by training student leaders and adult recess monitors to create a respectful, inviting recess, Playworks helps all kids have fun and stay active.
 These early experiences of healthy play and healthy community lay the foundation for healthy lives.

 More Updates